VSCodeVim/Vim/README.md

 The plugin will be automatically enabled after [installing](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) it and reloading VSCode.
 The plugin can only be disabled from the Extension manager in VSCode, with no quick way to switch between modal and modeless editing.

-Just like real vim, your editor will now be in Normal mode.
-You can see what mode you're in from the VSCode's status bar.
-From here, all your regular vim commands will work as normal.
+Just like real vim, your editor will now be in Normal mode, which is reported to VSCode's status bar.
+From here, all your regular vim commands will work as normal, hooray!

 ### Vim compatibility

 All common Vim commands are supported.
-For an in-depth look at what Vim features are supported, or in the pipeline, check out the [roadmap](ROADMAP.md).
+For an in-depth look at what Vim features are supported, check out the [roadmap](ROADMAP.md).
 Vimscript isn't supported, so you aren't able to load your `.vimrc` or use `.vim` plugins.
 You have to replicated this using our [Settings](#settings) and [Emulated plugins](#emulated-plugins).

 ### Mac setup